intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Security Considerations

-Sloppy implementations, lax interpretations of specifications, and uncoordinated extrapolation of requirements to cover gaps in specification can result in security problems.
+Careless implementations, lax interpretations of specifications, and uncoordinated extrapolation of requirements to cover gaps in specification can result in security problems.
 Hiding the consequences of protocol variations encourages the hiding of issues, which can conceal bugs and make them difficult to discover.

 The consequences of the problems described in this document are especially acute for any protocol where security depends on agreement about semantics of protocol